Lirycs228/NightscoutPlugin/README.md

 ![Logo](store/banner_name.png)

-This is simple little Project to show the current Nightscout Value and its Trend on a Button for StreamController
+This is simple little project to show the current Nightscout value and its trend on a button for StreamController.

 !!It is still being developed so expect the Plugin to sometimes crash your setup!!

-Due to the way testing the plugin currently works, it is only possible to have the breaking commits in the master branch.
-Sorry!
+Unfortunately I need to use the main Branch for development, in order for my current testing setup (StreamController Store) to work.
+So expect even more Buggyness and maybe don't update the plugin immediately.
+Thanks!

 ### Features

 Version: 0.1.0

-+ Connect with Nightscout API and show Connection Status
++ Connect with Nightscout API and show the connection status
 + Display the most recent value and its trend on a key
 + Show how outdated the most recent value is
-+ Update the Value every 60 seconds or manually by pressing the key
++ Update the value every 60 seconds or manually by pressing the key

 Version 0.2.0

 + Add Graph View
 + Add Combined View
-+ Add Nightscout Instance per Action
++ Add Nightscout instance per action
-+ Add colorized Plot on Image Views
++ Add colorized plot on image views

 ![Screenshot](store/Preview_0_2_0.png)

+### Known Problems

+Having multiple view actions (Graph, Combined) on one page with both of them set to the same Nightscout instance can have one of them not load in correctly and take 30 seconds until the image appears.
+This is probably due to both view widgets querying the same Nightscout API for values and the API only responding to one.

 ### Installation